 Bone/hard tissue injuries of the face and mouth are treated similarly to bone injuries in other areas.
 The broken bone must be stabilized so that it can heal.
 Since casts cannot be used over facial bones, oral surgeons use tiny screws and plates made of biocompatible materials to repair broken cheekbones, jaws, eye sockets, etc. If your injury is severe, you will likely be treated in a hospital under general anesthesia.

-Our staff understands how stressful a facial or dental injury can be.
-At Oral Surgery Group, our oral surgeons are highly trained to handle a variety of injury situations.
-If you need treatment for a facial or dental injury, contact one of our offices, and we will see you as soon as possible, usually shortly after you call.
-In fact, many of our surgeons are on staff at Robert Wood Johnson University Hospital and St. Peter’s University Hospital to assist with facial trauma cases.
-If you are experiencing a very serious emergency, call 9-1-1 or go to the hospital closest to you for immediate medical attention.
+Our Staff understands how stressful a facial or dental injury can be.
+At Oral Surgery Group, Dr. Philip Engel, Dr. Richard Stern, Dr. Constantine Simos, Dr. Michael Stern, Dr. Amy Tanchyk, and Dr. Rohan Prabhu are all highly trained to handle a variety of facial injury issues.
+If you need treatment for a facial or dental injury, contact one of our offices and we will see you as soon as possible, usually shortly after you call.
+Many of our surgeons are on staff at Robert Wood Johnson University Hospital and St. Peter’s University Hospital to assist with facial trauma cases.